 We give thanks today.
 Thanks for one another, for those we’ve lost along the way, thanks for our brothers and sisters overseas right now, experiencing either the newness or the familiarity of their hardship.
 We pray they are together, in this time of separation from home, like we were all those years ago during the “Winter Strike” in Afghanistan.
-We give thanks for our kids, our spouses, our health and our blessings.
+We give thanks for our kids, our spouses, our health, and our blessings.
 Tears are shed, laughs are plenty and love is true.
 We are thankful for one another.

-Today, I pray this for all people.
+Today, I pray for all people.

 I pray today that wherever you are in your journey, whatever hurts you’ve sustained, that you experience them with the support of good people around you.
-Fight the urge to withdraw, allow yourself to let in those who walk alongside you.
+Fight the urge to withdraw, and allow yourself to let in those who walk alongside you.
 So many of us go through life with very real hurts and traumas and yet I hope that past these, you find hope and you find your family.
 An anchor, like ours, that I know has kept me whole in the darkest of times and hopeful in the depths of my misery.

 I promise, you will see it if you look for it: hope in the hardship around you.

-I see it today and everyday as time softens the hurts of my past, but only when I view it through the lens of the relationships that have kept our family together.
+I see it today and every day as time softens the hurts of my past, but only when I view it through the lens of the relationships that have kept our family together.

 I see it today amidst the rubble of broken cities as veterans and community members wear the grey shirts of Team Rubicon and rally to rebuild broken houses.
-I see it in the completion of a 4,600 mile Old Glory Relay as Eagles of Team Red, White and Blue unite 10,000 Americans under the banner of our Nation’s colors and stand together in over 200 cities, every day.
+I see it in the completion of a 4,600-mile Old Glory Relay as Eagles of Team Red, White and Blue unite 10,000 Americans under the banner of our Nation’s colors and stand together in over 200 cities, every day.
 I see the healing of unity in the blue shirts of the Mission Continues, serving communities who need help and rebuilding campuses for children in cities across our country.
 Campuses like ours, at the Tennyson Center for Children, tucked away in the West Highlands neighborhood of Denver, Colorado.

-At the Tennyson Center for Children, we serve kids who have experienced abuse, trauma, neglect and mental illness by providing a safe and stable environment for them to heal.
-We are one of Denver’s oldest non profit organizations.
+At the Tennyson Center for Children, we serve kids who have experienced abuse, trauma, neglect, and mental illness by providing a safe and stable environment for them to heal.
+We are one of Denver’s oldest non-profit organizations.
 Sadly, we are needed today more than ever in our history.
 Today, in the midst of their hardships, I also see courageous kids creating new and healthy futures for themselves and their friends.

 They don’t know it just yet, but their family is forming.
 At Tennyson today, a little girl and her young male friend are tossing a football on the playground.
 She is black, he is white.
 They are 10 and 11, both of them residents because their biological families just aren’t safe right now.
-These kids, like 92% of our residents, have already experienced at least four events of abuse, trauma or neglect in their short lives.
+These kids, like 92% of our residents, have already experienced at least four events of abuse, trauma, or neglect in their short lives.
 But they walk, together, and smile.
 They sit together tonight at a table that is humble, yet safe.
 Amongst their cottage mates, this little family stitched together by circumstance, grows together by choice.